Theses and Dissertations

 Step 4: Submit electronic Thesis/Dissertation to UMI/ProQuest Publishing

-- The Overview of Manuscript Submission page lets you know what you will need to do to prepare for your submission.
+- Overview of Manuscript Submission -what you will need to do to prepare for your submission.

-- Once you electronically submit your final copy for publishing, no changes are made to the format or content.
+Once you electronically submit your final copy for publishing, no changes are made to the format or content.
 Therefore, the burden of how the manuscript looks is entirely the responsibility of the student author.
+Your document will be available in approximately 8 weeks in the ProQuest/UMI database, unless you restricted it.
+The Chester Fritz Library will also receive your bound copy and it will be available in the Library periodicals.

 Step 5: Ph.D.
 Students Only - Survey of Earned Doctorates